Rome Travel Guide

 Address: Piazza della Rotonda Rome

-Telephone: (06) 6830 0230
+Telephone: +39 06 6830 0230

-The stately Pantheon is one of the world's most inspiring architectural designs.
-Fittingly built as a temple to the Gods by Hadrian in 120AD, its perfectly proportioned floating dome rests seductively on sturdy marble columns.
-The only light source flowing through the central oculus was used by the Romans to measure time (with the aid of a sundial) and the dates of equinoxes and solstices.
+The stately Pantheon is one of the world's most inspiring architectural designs; almost two thousand years after it was built, the Pantheon's dome is still the world's largest unreinforced concrete dome.
+Built as a temple to the Roman gods by Hadrian in 120 AD, its perfectly proportioned floating dome rests seductively on sturdy marble columns.
+The only light source is the central oculus, which was used by the Romans to measure time (with the aid of a sundial) and the dates of equinoxes and solstices.
+The sunlight pouring through the oculus and illuminating the floor in the otherwise dark church is quite a sight.
 The south transept houses the Carafa Chapel and the tomb of Fra Angelico rests under the left side of the altar.
+The Pantheon is still an active place of worship and Christian services are conducted regularly.
+Visitors should show respect and keep their voices down; this is not difficult as the interior inspires awe and humility which is perhaps why the atmosphere is almost always peaceful and quiet despite the crowds of people that visit.
+Photography is allowed and there are audio guides available for hire.
+One of the most iconic buildings in the world and certainly among Rome's most famous attractions, the Pantheon is a must-see which seldom leaves visitors unaffected.<br /><br />

 The Spanish Steps and Piazza di Spagna

-The graceful steps built in 1725, elegantly curve their way from the Piazza di Spagna to the Church of Santa Trinit dei Monti, a pastel tinted neoclassical building.
+The graceful Spanish Steps, built in 1725, elegantly curve their way from the Piazza di Spagna to the Church of Santa Trinit dei Monti, a pastel-tinted neoclassical building.
 The shopper's paradise of Via Condotti leads back from the Spanish steps to Via del Corso, and during spring the steps are decorated with pink azaleas.
-At the foot of the steps lies Bernini's boat-shaped Barcaccia fountain and to the right is the unassuming Keats-Shelley Memorial House.
+At the foot of the steps lies Bernini's boat-shaped Barcaccia Fountain, and to the right is the unassuming Keats-Shelley Memorial House.
+For lovers of the Romantic poets the steps have become a sort of pilgrimage site as a result of the Memorial House.
+The steps and piazza can get really crowded but the bustle is actually part of the attraction in this case: the Spanish Steps are perfect for settling down to some people-watching and soaking up the atmosphere of the city.
+The steps are iconic and if you do walking tours of Rome you are almost guaranteed a stop here.
+Lots of artists and musicians perform in the area which gives it a festive feel, but beware of tourist scams, like men approaching pretty women to give them flowers and then demanding payment.
+If you want to take photographs it's best to arrive early in the morning before the crowds do.<br /><br />

 Trevi Fountain (Fontana di Trevi)

-St Peter's Basilica (Basilica di San Pietro)
+St Peters Basilica (Basilica di San Pietro)

 Address: Piazza San Pietro Rome

 The Basilica lies above the reputed site of St. Peter's tomb.
-It is an overwhelming interior containing notable sculptures including Michelangelo's Pieta, which is protected by bullet-proof glass since the damaging attack on it in 1972.
+It has an overwhelming interior, containing notable sculptures including Michelangelo's Pieta, which is protected by bullet-proof glass since the damaging attack on it in 1972.
 In the central aisle stands Arnolfo da Cambio's bronze statue of St Peter, its foot worn down by the constant flow of pilgrims' kisses.
 Proudly resting above the papal altar is Bernini's Throne of St Peter.
 The Vatican Grottoes, containing papal tombs, can be reached by steps from the statue of St Longinus.
 The Necropolis is located one level below the grottoes.
 This is the legendary site of St Peter's tomb and advance permission has to be obtained to view it.
-A strict dress code is in place for the Basilica and no shorts, bare shoulders or miniskirts are allowed (for men and women).
+Tours of the Necropolis, called the Scavi Tour, take about 90 minutes and are fascinating but must be booked well in advance.
+Children under 11 are not permitted on the tour.
+A strict dress code is in place for St Peter's Basilica and no shorts, bare shoulders or miniskirts are allowed (for men and women).
+There are frequent religious services at the Basilica which may disrupt visiting times.
+St Peter's Basilica is one of the most famous religious attractions in the world and even from a secular perspective is breathtakingly impressive, with enough art and history on offer to impress even the most experienced of travellers.<br /><br />

 Address: Viale Vaticano Rome